 - Choose coordinating colors, not matching.
+Knowing what colors to wear for family photos can be tricky.
 Start off with colors that coordinate well.
 You can accomplish a cohesive look without every family member wearing the exact same outfit.
-In fact, that can seem a little too matchy-matchy these days.
+In fact, that can seem overly-matching.
 By selecting a color scheme and using hues that complement each other, you can achieve a more natural look across the board.
 Pick two main colors and then add softer tones to accent and complete your color scheme.

 - Consider your home decor.
 You’ll want to consider your home decor style when picking out what to wear in family photos.
 Since a few of these photos will most likely be hanging in your home and on display for a long time, make sure that the clothing you select blends in seamlessly with the color scheme of your home.

 - Keep location in mind.
 Another helpful item to consider when trying to decide what to wear in your family photos is the location of your photoshoot.
 Are you going to be on the beach where there are plenty of neutral tones or under a tree surrounded by bright fall foliage?
 Select a color palette for your outfits that will complement the setting.
 Pick out items of clothing in colors that will complement your background and not compete with it.

 - Use the season to help select color schemes for your outfits.
 Each season is associated with different colors, weather and landscapes which will be an important item to consider when picking out what everyone will be wearing.